Truth and Beauty. Beauty and Truth. The truth is that beauty inspires me.

 “We must never forget that art is not a form of propaganda;

 ~ John F. Kennedy

 William Blake once wrote, “Art can never exist without naked beauty displayed.”
 I have to agree.
 True art has to be honest.
-While the models are nude, the artist is also baring his soul in the creative process.
-When you look beyond the figure, you realize it is often representational of the message.
-The spiritual “Backdraft” reflects confidence, patience, humility, and receptivity; “Encore” speaks to the zest for life; “Brooklyn” – an angelic expression, “Beaujolais” expresses grace and the appreciation for the higher things in life; “Nexus” – strength and the power of creation.
+While the models are nude, the artist bares his soul in the creative process.
+Looking beyond the figure, you realize it is often representative of the message.
+The spiritual “Backdraft” reflects confidence, patience, humility, and receptivity; “Encore” speaks to the zest for life; “Brooklyn” is an angelic expression, “Beaujolais” expresses grace and the appreciation for the higher things in life; “Nexus” – strength and the power of creation.
 Each has her own story to last for eternity.

 Cheers to beauty!

 Watch my videos of 21st-century art in the making.

 Wikipedia – Rubens: en.wikipedia.org/wiki/Peter_Paul_Rubens

 • • • • •